- 1. Know your deer permit area

 Click above for a video tutorial from our Learn to Deer Hunt webinars

-Individual elk have been observed this fall in Clay, Norman, Polk, Clearwater, Stearns, Meeker, Watonwan, Nobles and Brown counties.
+Individual elk have been observed in various counties not typically considered within their normal range.
 Know the difference so you don't mistakenly shoot one.

 - 4. Buy your license